gschmutz/stream-processing-workshop/04-twitter-data-ingestion-with-streamsets/README.md

 ![Alt Image Text](./images/streamsets-pipeline-flow.png "Schema Registry UI")

 You can see by the red explanation icons, that the pipeline has errors.
-They first have to be fixed, otherwise we can not run the pipeline.
+They first have to be fixed, otherwise we cannot run the pipeline.

 Click on the red icon on the lower left corner and select **Discard (Library: Basic)** for the **Error Records** drop-down.